In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 plugin applies the glob expression on the filesystem and

 returns a single row for each matching file.
-Looking at the reference
+Looking at the

-for the glob() function, we
+reference for the glob()

 can see that the root

-parameter is of type OSPath.
+parameter is of type OSPath

 Since in the above query, the accessor specified is the auto